Efficient Modeling of Spatial Extremes over Large Geographical Domains: Introduction

 Our proposed approach differs from classical extreme-value models and solves the above modeling and computational challenges by building upon and extending Gaussian scale mixtures.
-The reason why we consider these models as a starting point is that they have a natural link with standard geostatistics, and they are easy to simulate from (unconditionally or conditionally), while typically allowing for relatively fast inference.
+The reason why we consider these models as a starting point is that they have a natural link with standard geostatistics, and they are easy to simulate from (both unconditionally and conditionally), while typically allowing for relatively fast inference.
 Moreover, scale mixture models have been shown to capture AI and AD depending on the tail behavior of the mixing variable \citep{huser2017bridging}.
 One especially interesting example, the so-called ``HOT model'' \citep{huser2017bridging}, is detailed in Section~\ref{methodology}.
 The HOT model is obtained by multiplying a standard Gaussian process with a random scale variable whose distribution bridges two distinct families, namely the Pareto and Weibull distributions, which lead to AD and AI, respectively.
 We here develop the spatial HOT model, or ``SHOT model'' in short, which improves the HOT model in several important ways: (i) First, we replace the single latent random scale with a spatial random process, in order to create local (rather than global) shocks.
 This construction realistically reflects the behavior of many natural phenomena, such as extreme rainfall events, which tend to be spatially localized.
 Unlike the HOT model, our proposed SHOT model with spatially-varying shocks can capture AD at short distances, AI at larger distances, and complete independence at infinite distances. (ii) Second, for computational reasons, we assume that the random scaling process is of low-rank structure, built from well-chosen basis functions placed on a mesh, with random coefficients.
-Although our construction is nonstationary and combines basis functions and random coefficients non-linearly, the core model remains approximately tail-stationary. (iii) Third, we take the underlying Gaussian process as a Mat\'ern-like Gaussian Markov random field \citep[GMRF,][]{rue2005gaussian}, obtained as the solution of a stochastic partial differential equation \citep{lindgren2011explicit} on a fine mesh, which yields a sparse probabilistic structure, so that computations are scalable to high dimensions. (iv) Fourth, while the model HOT was originally defined as a copula model, thus disregarding marginal distributions, we here adopt a unified approach for the modeling and estimation of margins and spatial dependence, which facilitates accurate uncertainty quantification in a fully Bayesian framework.
-We also incorporate spatially-varying location parameters for additional flexibility in fitting nonstationary marginal distributions.
-Bayesian inference for our proposed model can be performed using MCMC methods, and we further show how the inclusion of a nugget effect in the construction of the underlying GMRF yields fast imputation of censored observations below a high threshold, which allows us to fit the model to multivariate threshold exceedances efficiently.
+Although our construction is nonstationary and combines basis functions and random coefficients non-linearly, the core model remains approximately tail-stationary. (iii) Third, we take the underlying Gaussian process as a Mat\'ern-like Gaussian Markov random field \citep[GMRF,][]{rue2005gaussian}, obtained as the solution of a stochastic partial differential equation \citep{lindgren2011explicit} on a fine mesh, which yields a sparse probabilistic structure, so that computations are scalable to high dimensions. (iv) Fourth, while the model HOT was originally defined as a copula model, thus disregarding marginal distributions, {we here adopt a unified approach for the modeling and estimation of margins and spatial dependence, which facilitates accurate uncertainty quantification in a fully Bayesian framework.} We also incorporate spatially-varying location parameters for additional flexibility in fitting nonstationary marginal distributions.
+Bayesian inference for our proposed model can be performed using MCMC methods, and we further show how the inclusion of a nugget effect in the construction of the underlying GMRF yields fast imputation of censored observations below a high threshold, which allows us to fit the model to multivariate threshold exceedances efficiently. {The usefulness of the nugget effect in hierarchical Bayesian modeling was demonstrated in the context of censored geospatial data \citep{banerjee2003hierarchical, sahoo2021contamination, cisneros2023combined} and also in the spatial extremes context when censoring non-extreme observations \citep{morris2017space, hazra2018semiparametric, yadav2021spatial, zhang2022hierarchical}}.
 Furthermore, the spatially-varying parameters and many latent variables allow for Gibbs sampling, providing further computational benefits.